Everything I know about Entrepreneurship I learned from Spongebob Squarepants

 Because it is a kids show the episode ends in hilarity.
 It turns out that the Pretty Patties had some disturbing side effects prompting everyone to come back and demand a refund.
 Instead of having a wildly successful restaurant, Mr. Krabs ended up with thousands of angry customers yelling at him.
 So I guess the most important lesson that Spongebob teaches us about entrepreneurship is to know when to get out.
 On that note, I'll say good luck and good night.

-Many thanks should go to Clearview Global who basically provided me with the idea for this post in an email they sent to me.
-They look like a qualified New York based Voip installation service if anybody's interested.
+Many thanks should go to All Pro Roofing and Sheet Metal Ltd. who basically provided me with the idea for this post in an email they sent to me.
+They look like a reputable roofing company based in London ON if anybody's interested.

 Inspirations For This Article